mlaursen/react-md/packages/wia-aria/README.md

 # @react-md/wia-aria

-This package's main goal is to create a reusable API for keyboard navigation and focucs.
+This package's main goal is to create a reusable API for keyboard navigation and focus.
 In addition, it will create the base functionality following the [Design Patterns and Widgets](https://www.w3.org/TR/wai-aria-practices/#aria_ex) patterns for accessible web applications.
 It should hopefully not always require `react-md` for these widgets as they will all be unstyled and only manage the